This post may contain affiliate links, please see my disclosure policy to learn more.

 - 2 Tbsp cold water

-- With electric mixer beat cream cheese and sugar until smooth and creamy.
+- With an electric mixer beat cream cheese and sugar until smooth and creamy.
 Mix in vanilla (optional) and fold in the whipped topping.
 Spoon into the graham cracker crust.
 Refrigerate.

 - In a medium saucepan, mix together huckleberries, sugar, cornstarch, salt, and water.

 - Cook over medium/low heat stirring frequently breaking up some of the berries until the mixture simmers and thickens.
 Let cool slightly before spreading it on top of the cheesecake.
 Refrigerate for a couple of hours before serving.